-Helping your child choose a new back-to-school backpack can be a challenge.
-While children tend to focus on the style of a backpack, parents want one that will last and won’t put too much stress on their child’s back.
-Parents realize that no matter how great a backpack looks when you buy it, it’s probably going to spend the year being overloaded, dropped and kicked around.
+Helping your child choose a back-to-school backpack can be a challenge.
+Children tend to focus on the movie or cartoon character on the backpack.
+Parents want one that will last but isn’t too expensive.
+Parents realize that no matter how great a backpack looks when new, it’s going to spend the year being overloaded, dropped and kicked around.

 When choosing a backpack with your child, here are a few questions you should ask yourself.

 Are there any frayed or loose fabric edges?

 Is there a flap over the zipper to the main compartment to help keep out the rain?

 Is the design convenient?